 During the pandemic, we have not been competing with other schools as we usually do, however students have enjoyed athletic opportunities within their grade level cohorts.
 We hope to return to interscholastic competition as soon as it is safe to do so.

 Students in grades five through eight may participate on the following athletic teams:

-As athletes advance to the seventh and eighth grade, while skill development, game knowledge and the responsibility of being a member of a sport team continue to be a priority more emphasis is placed on playing strategically for the win.
+As athletes advance to seventh and eighth grade, while skill development, game knowledge, and the responsibility of being a member of a team continue to be a priority, more emphasis is placed on playing strategically for the win.
 Practice requirements at this level will increase and students are expected to attend ALL practice sessions with focus and effort.
 Playing time may be affected by attendance and focus at practice sessions.
 The seventh and eighth grade teams will be primary school representatives at interscholastic competitions.

 As a member of an athletic team, each student is a representative of James River Day School and must accept responsibility for his or her actions on and off the field.
 Team members are expected to be in good academic standing, to attend all practices and games, and to show respect to their coach, their teammates, their opponents, and game officials.

 Prior to the start of the school year, parents are required to attend an athletics meeting to review athletic policies as well as player and parent expectations.
 Students and parents must sign a copy of the Parent/Player Code of Conduct.
 A signed copy of the Code of Conduct and a completed VHSL sports physical must be on file with the Athletic Director by the first day of practice in order for a student to participate with the team.
 The VHSL sports physical forms are available on the Forms & Publications page of the school website.
 The Code of Conduct forms will be handed out by the Athletic Director and team coaches when practice for that season begins.